ramonidass/dockerized-gcp-etl/README.md

-# Field Service Management (FSM) Cloud Data Pipeline
+# Event-Driven Cloud Data Pipeline

 This project implements a **cloud-native data pipeline** on GCP for a Field Service Management (FSM) system.
 The primary goal is to ingest, validate, and structure telecommunications network data for further analysis.